 However, although delirium is common in people with dementia, having delirium episodes doesn’t necessarily mean your loved one has dementia.
 Many things can cause delirium symptoms.

-While only a doctor can tell what’s causing your loved one’s symptoms, there are certain key differences between dementia and delirium symptoms:
+While only a doctor can tell what’s causing your loved one’s condition, there are certain key differences between delirium and dementia symptoms:

 |Symptoms of delirium||Symptoms of dementia|